damienzeng73/shopping-cart/README.md

 # Shopping-cart
-A simple Shopping-cart built with ReactJS and Django REST Framework(DRF).
+A simple Shopping-cart built with React and Django REST Framework(DRF).

 ## Dependencies
 * Python3+